Tatiana-kik/NSCLC_dependencies_LKB1/README.md

 <a name="anchor_1"></a>
 ## 1. Requirements [↑](#anchor_0)

-Code was tested on Ubuntu 20.04 (`dash 0.5.10`) / Windows 10 (`wsl`), Python 3.9.
-Necessary modules are listed in `requirements.txt` file.
+Code was tested on Ubuntu 20.04 (`dash 0.5.10`) / Windows 10 (`cmd.exe`), Python 3.9.
+Python necessary modules are listed in `requirements.txt` file.
 To install them you need to run the next command:
 ```
 pip install -r requirements.txt
 ```